25 May 2020

-In the 1.3.0-alpha04 version of the AndroidX Fragment library, Google introduced new APIs that allow passing data between Fragments.
+In the 1.3.0-alpha04 version of the AndroidX Fragment library, Google introduced new APIs that allow passing data between Fragment

 Added support for passing results between two Fragments via new APIs on FragmentManager.
 This works for hierarchy fragments (parent/child), DialogFragments, and fragments in Navigation and ensures that results are only sent to your Fragment while it is at least STARTED. (b/149787344)